Royal Thai Army: Structure

 The creation of the 15th Infantry Division was announced in January 2005.
 Defence Minister, General Samphan Boonyanan, was quoted as saying that the new unit, dubbed the "Development Division", would not be a combat unit for fighting Islamic militants, but rather its main mission would be to assist local citizens and develop the region.
 The military will not ignore its general function of providing safety for the citizens of the region, he added.
 He said that troops for the new division would undergo training to give them a good understanding of local residents, the vast majority of whom are ethnic Malay Muslims.
 The division is in fact a transformation of the Pranburi-based 16th Infantry Division.
 It will now be headquartered at Fort Ingkhayutthaborihan in Pattani, complete with its battalions and companies of military police and communications and aviation personnel, he said.
 It will also have three separate infantry battalions, one each in Pattani, Yala, and Narathiwat.
 Each battalion will include three companies of medical, engineering, and psychological warfare personnel, he said.
 The government will allocate a budget of more than 18 billion baht for the division over the next four years.

 The 15th Infantry Division is being established as a permanent force to handle security problems in the Deep South.
 The division is based in Pattani and is expected to have a combined force of around 10,000.
 The establishment of this new division, approved by the government in 2005, has yet to be completed.
 As of this writing, some 7,000 troops deployed in the Deep South are affiliated to this division."
 In 2012, two new combat formations had been approved by the thai government.
 The new 7th Infantry Division is based at Mae Rim, near Chiang Mai, and the new 3rd Cavalry Division is based at Khon Kaen.

+Formations

+Army formations are structured into 17 corps, split into 3 categories as shown below.